Constructing elusive functions with help of evaluation mappings: Examples and applications

 \section{Examples and applications}

-In this section, using the methods developed in the previous sections, we construct concrete examples of polynomials of large determinantal complexity (Example \ref{ex61}) and concrete examples of $(s,r)$-elusive functions (Proposition \ref{pola}, Proposition \ref{super}).
-As a results, we construct a sequence of polynomials of large circuit size (Proposition \ref{c45}).
+In this section, using the methods developed in the previous sections, we construct concrete examples of $(s,r)$-elusive functions (Proposition \ref{pola}, \ref{super}).
+As a result, we construct a sequence of $poly(n)$-definable polynomial mappings $P_n : \F^{2n} \to \F^n$ of constant degree $5r+1$ whose depth-$r$ circuit size is greater than $n^2/(50 r^2)$, and consequently, a sequence of multivariate $poly(n)$-definable polynomials of constant degree $5r+2$ whose depth-$\lfloor r/3 \rfloor$ circuit size is greater than $n^2/250 r^2$ (Proposition \ref{c45}, Corollary \ref{baust}).
+We compare this result with similar results (Remark \ref{r2}).
+We also construct a sequence of elusive polynomial mappings, whose monomial coefficients are algebraic numbers, which give polynomials with algebraic number coefficients such that their circuit size is very large (Corollary \ref{cor:circs}).